ysaralee/optional-final/README.md

 # CPSC113 Social todo app

-This is my app.
+This is my starter app.
 It is going to be sick.

 ## How to run this